redox-os/redox/CONTRIBUTING.md

 ### <a name="prs"> Pull Requests </a>

-It's completely fine to just submit a small pull request without first making an issue or something, but if it's a big change that will require a lot of planning and reviewing, it's best you start with writing an issue first.
+It's completely okay to just submit a small pull request without first making an issue or something, but if it's a significant change that will require a lot of planning and reviewing, it's best you start with writing an issue first.
 Also see [git guidelines](#git-style-guidelines)

 ### <a name="creating-a-pr"> Creating a Pull Request </a>